-|From poverty to wealth||When a journalist attempts to explain a gap in wealth between young and much older families she removes common sense from the equation and replaces it with liberal biases.|
+|From poverty to wealth||When a journalist attempts to explain the gap in wealth between young and much older families she removes common sense from the equation, and replaces it with liberal bias.|

-|Does being poor matter in education?||When identifying a host of personal – family – cultural – health-related and other biographical factors – being poor simply doesn’t register in identifying which students will profit from attending school.|
+|Does being poor matter in education?||When identifying a host of personal, family, cultural, health related, and other biographical factors – being poor simply doesn’t register in identifying which students will profit from attending school.|

-|Income and wealth inequality: Fair or unfair?||When a journalist doesn’t know the difference between income and wealth – should she be writing about inequality or fairness?
-In this paper she deals with income alone – and has no idea what wealth really is.|
+|Income and wealth inequality: Fair or unfair?||When a journalist doesn’t know the difference between income and wealth, should she be writing about inequality or fairness?
+In this paper she deals with income alone, – and has no idea what wealth really is.|

-|Income – wealth – and debt||Two outstanding PEW research reports help identify the elephant in the room across 50 years of deterioration in family wealth.
-And the answer is ______!|
+|Income, wealth, and debt||Two outstanding PEW research reports help identify the elephant in the room across 50 years of deterioration in family wealth.
+And the answer is ___?|

-|Upward mobility and the poor||This outstanding 25-year follow-up study of family incomes and that of their offspring 25 years later essentially puts to rest the idea that income mobility is a dream.
-Moving from the bottom to the top of the income ladder in a single generation is matched by many moving from the top to the bottom – and all in a single generation.
+|Upward mobility and the poor||This outstanding 25-year follow-up study of family incomes and that of their offspring 25 years later essentially puts to rest the idea that upward mobility is a dream.
+Moving from the bottom to the top of the income ladder in a single generation is matched by many moving from the top to the bottom – all in a single generation.
 Getting ahead in America is available to all when you play your cards right.|

-|Is grandpa an extortionist?||When an economist equates consumption with redistribution by age – then grandma and grandpa’s heads are on the chopping block.
+|Is grandpa an extortionist?||When an economist equates consumption with redistribution by age – then grandma and grandpa’s necks are on the chopping block.
 But wait!
 Grandpa has a trick of his own that destroys this house of cards.|